Business Internship Program

-The College of Business Administration participates in the the Pre-law Scholars program.
+The College of Business Administration participates in the Pre-law Scholars program.
 More detailed information can be found in the university Special Programs section of this bulletin.

 Students in the Army Military Science program (AROTC) and the Naval Science program (NROTC) may enroll in any of the curricula offered by the College of Business Administration.
 In doing so, more credit hours than normally required for graduation may be necessary.
-Also, military and naval science courses fulfill the 12–18 credit requirement of non-business electives.
+Also, military and naval science courses fulfill the college's non-business elective credit requirement.
 More detailed information can be found in the university ROTC Programs section of this bulletin.